How to Add a Blog to an Existing Website: 5 Methods Compared

 • Your main site's tech stack matters

 Platforms like Superblog specialize in this approach.
-They host your blog at yoursite.com/blog out of the box, handling the routing, CDN, and SSL.
+Superblog is a complete blogging platform, so it provides the CMS, frontend blog pages, hosting, CDN, SSL, sitemaps, schemas, and publishing workflow.
 Setup typically involves adding a few routing rules to your existing platform.

 Best for: Businesses serious about SEO, companies with established domains, anyone who wants their blog content to compound their main site's authority.